apache/ignite/modules/platforms/python/docs/examples.rst

 are present in that one schema.
 Note also, that each field has an ID (which is also calculated as a hascode of its name in lower case) and a type ID.
-Field type ID can be either ordinal value of one of the :mod:`~pyignite.datatypes.type_codes` or and ID of the registered binary type.
+Field type ID can be either ordinal value of one of the :mod:`~pyignite.datatypes.type_codes` or an ID of the registered binary type.

 Let us modify the schema dictionary and update the type.